LikithaSivaraman/Deploy_Website_EC2_Jenkins_Git/README.md

 # CI/CD Website Deployment using Jenkins

 ## Description
-Deploy a static website using Jenkins pipeline on an EC2 Ubuntu server with Nginx.
+This project demonstrates automated deployment of a static website using Infrastructure as Code and CI/CD pipeline.

 ## Architecture
 GitHub → Terraform(EC2) → Jenkins → Nginx → Website